-When you climb abroad an Esotouric bus, you'll find it's a family affair, from little sister Chinta writing out your name tag to Kim and Richard, your fearless guides, somewhere in between reviewing route sheets, double-checking the AV and stashing the coffee cambro.
+When you climb abroad an Esotouric bus, you’ll find it’s a family affair, with your fearless tour guides Kim and Richard somewhere in between reviewing route sheets, double-checking the AV and stashing the coffee cambro.
 It’s been a long, strange road to the bus door.
 This introduction will get you up to speed.

 When Esotouric co-founders Kim Cooper and Richard Schave first met, as undergraduates at UC Santa Cruz in the 1980s, they hated each other on sight.
 He thought she was an uncouth barbarian, and she thought he was a pretentious sot.
 Their academic advisor Jasper Rose disagreed: to his eye, they were clearly soul mates.
 But Kim and Richard were unconvinced, and refused to even have a conversation.

 Eighteen years went by before they met again, back home in Los Angeles.
 And this time around, mutual loathing had turned to love.
 Soon the pair started collaborating on projects that fused Kim’s passion for forgotten L.A. lore and Richard’s interest in new forms of digital publishing.
 The result was the 1947project blog, a local sensation for its revelations of the fascinating lost crimes that bookended the still-famous Black Dahlia and Bugsy Siegel slayings.

 Wanting to share their discoveries with the blog’s readers, Kim and Richard rented a bus and, with fellow blogger Nathan Marsak, took fifty gore hounds out on a day’s crime scene adventuring into South Central L.A.
 The audience was hooked, and so were the hosts.

 After a few 1947project-branded tours, Richard announced that he wanted to expand into literary and architecture themes, and Kim was dreaming of a rock and roll history tour.
 To make it clear that there was now more happening than historic true crime, they needed a new name.
 Over beer and guacamole in Boyle Heights, they came up with Esotouric.